masood2004/kanye-quotes/README.md

-Certainly!
-Here's a more polished and professional version of the `README.md` file with emojis to make it visually appealing:

 # � Kanye Quotes

 A simple and fun Python application that displays random quotes from Kanye West using the `tkinter` library and the [Kanye.rest](https://kanye.rest/) API.